Introduction to MariaDB show users

 How to show users in MariaDB using various ways?

-- In this MariaDB Show Users, initially login to your MariaDB/MySQL server using the mysql client as the root user, we will type the following query as:
+- In this MariaDB Show Users, initially, login to your MariaDB/MySQL server using the mysql client as the root user; we will type the following query:

-- $ mysql -u root –p, where p is for the password associated with this username or also can type: $ mysql –u root –h localhost –p mysql.
-After the user admin has logged in you can execute different SQL queries provided below to display the user accounts either in MySQL or MariaDB database server.
+- $ mysql -u root –p, where p is for the password associated with this username, or also can type: $ mysql –u root –h localhost –p mysql.
+After the user admin has logged in, you can execute different SQL queries below to display the user accounts in MySQL or MariaDB database server.

 - For the next step, you need to script the command at mysql>prompt for viewing the list items of user accounts available in the MariaDB database using the SELECT keyword and table mysql.user in the server as: SELECT User FROM mysql.user;

-- After this, one can further use some commands similar to previous one where it is allowed to logging for showing users together with their respective host name or password: SELECT host, user, password FROM mysql.user; or, SELECT host, user FROM mysql.user;
+- After this, one can further use some commands similar to the previous one where it is allowed to logging for showing users together with their respective hostname or password: SELECT host, user, password FROM mysql.user; or, SELECT host, user FROM mysql.user;

-- Again, for any repetition of database user names, we can avoid it by using the SQL code written as: SELECT User Distinct From mysql.user; where, the keyword as SELECT User DISTINCT in the query statement will result in generating the unique values.
+- Again, for any repetition of database user names, we can avoid it by using the SQL code written as SELECT User Distinct From mysql.user, where the keyword as SELECT User DISTINCT in the query statement will generate the unique values.

 - You can even yield the list of column fields associated and selected from the MariaDB mysql.user table through the SQL query command as follows: DESC mysql.user

-- To discover the user rights granted we will implement the following command as: SELECT User, Db, Host From mysql.db;
+- To discover the user rights granted, we will implement the following command: SELECT User, Db, Host From mysql.db;

 Examples

-In MariaDB, the server provisions information about the account users present in the database table which is defined as user available in the mysql database.
-Therefore, to fetch the names of all user accounts in MariaDB by applying the SELECT keyword statement that will retrieve all table rows from this mysql.user table in the server, which is typed as:
+In the “mysql” database, the MariaDB server provides information regarding the account users present in the “user” database table.
+To fetch the names of all user accounts in MariaDB, you can use the SELECT keyword statement to retrieve all table rows from the mysql.user table in the server.
+The query would be typed as follows:

 SELECT User FROM mysql.user;